imtbl/hyve/README.md

 or [Hydroid][hydroid]. hyve still does some things that you (as of January 2021) can not yet do via client API, so if you do decide to continue using it regardless of it being unmaintained, I recommend you fork it and keep the dependencies up-to-date (to protect against potential vulnerabilities).
-And if you are interested in taking over the main project you can send me an [email][email].

 hyve is an application that allows you to serve [hydrus][hydrus] media over an HTTP API.
 It can connect to either hydrus client or server.
 A web-based,